OfficeDev/office-js-docs-pr/docs/excel/custom-functions-runtime.md

 ---
 ms.date: 09/05/2018
-description: 'Excel custom functions use a new JavaScript runtime, which differs from the standard Add-ins WebView control runtime.'
+description: Excel custom functions use a new JavaScript runtime, which differs from the standard Add-ins WebView control runtime.
-title: 'Runtime for Excel Custom Function Add-ins'
+title: Runtime for Excel Custom Function Add-ins
 ---

 # Runtime for Excel custom function add-ins